jtclarkjr/discord-anime-bot/go/README.md

 ### `/anime find <prompt>`

-Find anime using AI based on a description.
+Find anime using AI based on a description. _(Requires OpenAI API key)_

 **Example**: `/anime find "anime about a kid who becomes a pirate"`